stardothosting/Drupal-Star-Image-Clean/README.md

 Where "page" is the content type name, "en" is the language (if you dont use multi-language, just specify "und") and "body" is the field that needs to be cleaned up.

+## Full technical breakdown

+You can read our blog post that walks through all parts of this module here : https://www.shift8web.ca/blog/2016/07/speed-drupal-clean-base64-encoded-images/